Federal Subsidized Stafford Loan

 Federal Unsubsidized Stafford Loan

 Not awarded on the basis on financial need.
 The federal government does not pay the interest.
-You are responsible for paying the interest on an unsubsidized loan while in school, during the 6 month grace period, during deferment periods and during repayment.
+You are responsible for paying the interest on an unsubsidized loan while in school, during the 6 month grace period, during deferment periods, and during repayment.
 You have the option of postponing interest payments while in school.
-However, be advised that the interest continues to accrue and any unpaid interest will be capitalized (added to the principal of loan) as you enter repayment.
+However, be advised that the interest continues to accrue and any unpaid interest will be capitalized (added to the principal of the loan) as you enter repayment.

 Direct Plus Loan (Parent Loan)

 Parents of dependent undergraduate students with a good credit history may apply for the PLUS loan.
 The loan amount cannot exceed the cost of attendance minus other financial aid.
 Repayment starts within 60 days after the loan is fully disbursed.

 - Apply for Financial Aid (FAFSA) online at studentaid.gov/

 - You must be attending at least half-time status (6 credit hours eligible for Title IV purposes) in order to be eligible to receive a student loan.